Standard Home Health Checks for Your Cat

 If you're at all worried about your kitten's weight, book an appointment with your vet.

 Your kitten's coat should gleam with health.
-Check it for flakes, scales or cuts.
+Check for flakes, scales or cuts.
 Are there any fleas or flea dirt in evidence?
 Is her coat dull or matted - this could indicate a nutrient deficiency or disease.
 Talk to your vet if you're worried.

 Look closely at your kitten's eyes.
 Is there any discharge?
 Are the whites free of any redness?
 Gently pull down the lower eyelid - this area should be pink.